LVTINO: LAtent Video consisTency INverse sOlver for High Definition Video Restoration

 We introduced \LVTINO, the first VCM-based zero-shot or PnP inverse solver for Bayesian restoration of high definition videos.
 By combining a VCM, a frame-wise ICM and TV3 regularization, \LVTINO\, can recover subtle spatial temporal dynamics, as evidenced by its strong performance on challenging tasks and datasets involving both moving objects and camera shake.
 Moreover, \LVTINO's conditioning mechanism ensures strong measurement consistency and perceptual quality, while requiring as few as 8 NFEs and no automatic differentiation.
 We anticipate that upcoming advancements in distillation of VCMs will further improve the accuracy and computational efficiency of \LVTINO.

 Future research will explore sequential and auto-regressive Bayesian strategies for the restoration of long videos, as well as better Langevin sampling scheme through the use of more sophisticated numerical integrators.
+Generative models for video tend to drift out of distribution after a few seconds (compounding errors), a problem that has only be partially addressed very recently by clever mechanisms to combine long and short-term contexts \citep{infty-rope,PA-VDM}.
 Another promising research direction is the incorporation of automatic prompt optimization by maximum likelihood estimation, as considered in \cite{spagnoletti2025latinopro} for image restoration tasks.
 Furthermore, it would be interesting to specialize \LVTINO\, for particular tasks through the unfolding and distillation framework of \cite{mbakam2025}.